 Video enables employees throughout the organization to better connect with senior leaders and gain deeper insights into business practices in a matter of minutes.
 In 2019, companies will seek to accelerate the impact of executive communications and foster more transparency from the top through both on-demand and live video.

-The beauty of a live streamed event like a company town hall meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
+The beauty of a live streamed event like a company all-hands meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
 It’s as unifying as it is efficient.

 Live streaming software has made it possible for businesses to securely stream their own live events without hiring a third-party company to produce the event and without extra investment in specialized hardware and network infrastructure.
 So we expect to see a surge in businesses using live streaming for more than just marketing in 2019 — live streaming will be used by L&D, corporate communications, investor relations, customer advocacy, and more because it’s powerful and far easier than it used to be.

 Recognized by Gartner four consecutive times, Panopto is a leader in enterprise video content management, offering businesses an all-in-one platform for recording, live streaming, sharing, and searching videos.
 Contact our team today to request a free trial of Panopto, and let us show you how you can use our video platform to support productivity within your organization.